kristinemlarson/gnssIR_python/README.md

 I will be adding a RH dot correction which is needed for tides.

+I have added a python script called rinex2snr.py which allows you to make SNR files more directly.
+It needs station name, year, doy span (i.e. starting day and ending day) and a few other choices.
+More details to come.

 # Environment variables

 EXE = where the fortran translator executables live